yast/yast-yast2/library/general/doc/Hooks.md

 A hook file must meet following requirements:

 * it must be an executable file
+* it must follow the hook [file naming convention](#file-name)
-* it must be an [idempotent script](#Script-idempotence) that can be executed multiple times
+* it must be an [idempotent script](#script-idempotence) that can be executed multiple times
 * it must be be a Bash, Ruby, Perl or binary file
 * it must not be interactive
-* it must be located in the [hook search path](#Search-path)
+* it must be located in the [hook search path](#search-path)
-* it must follow the hook [file naming convention](#File-naming-convention)
 * the code within the script must not access the X session
 * some warning about requiring yast library from a Ruby script and using yast modules there

+### File name format

+The hook script file name consists of 3 parts.

+The first part of the file name is derived from the events significant for the running workflow, e.g. `installation_start`, `after_setup_dhcp`

+The second part of the file name contains two integers setting up the sequence in which the scripts will be executed in case you have multiple scripts for a single hook.

+The third part of the file name may be arbitrarily chosen to fit the needs of the user or admin.

+#### Example

+* `installation_start_00_do_some_things.rb`
+* `after_setup_dhcp_00_ping_remote_server.sh`

 ### Script idempotence

+The author of a script code must expect the hook to get executed multiple times during the workflow for various reasons, e.g. the UI may allow the user to go back and forth in a wizard, or abort the process and start again.

 ### Search path

-Is a workflow specific directory (search path)
-This predefined hooks directory is workflow specific, installation workflow will be searching for the files in the directory `/var/lib/YaST2/hooks/installation`.
-The default hooks directory is `/var/lib/YaST2/hooks`, but this path might be changed by the process managing the hooks, e.g. installation will look for the hook scripts in the path `/var/lib/YaST2/hooks/installation`.
+Search path is the the workflow specific directory where the hook scripts are expected to be stored during its runtime.
+In general the default search path is `var/lib/YaST2/hooks`, but this might be altered by the underlying workflow, e.g. installation will search for hook scripts in path `/var/lib/YaST2/hooks/installation`.

 ## Environment